shalomb/shalomb/cv/cv.md

   Prometheus

 * As an Infrastructure Engineer:
-  Participating in team scrums to develop, deliver and advance PaaS offerings in an _aaS_ fashion to enrich and advance the Pan-Net platform (e.g.
+  Participating in team scrums to develop and operate PaaS offerings in an _aaS_ fashion to enrich the Pan-Net IaaS platform (e.g.
-   DBaaS,
-   LBaaS,
+   Cloud Databases,
    Service Monitoring,
    Log & Event Management,
    Data Archival,
    Disaster Recovery,
    etc).
 * As a Technical Lead:
-  PaaS architecture definition,
-  agile roadmap alignment,
-  dependency management,
-  backlog prioritization,
-  sprint scheduling,
-  solution exploration/review.
+  Stakeholder engagement,
+  technology ownership & architecture definition, agile roadmap/backlog management, sprint scheduling, solution exploration/review.
 * As part of the technology community: